-What can I do when my baby cries nonstop?
+What can I do to soothe my Colicky Baby?

 - You have to make sure that your baby does not have a fever and the crying is not because of that.
 The fever temperature of your baby will be 100.4°F (38°C).
 If your little one has a fever call the doctor right away.

 - Another factor is that make sure your little one is not hungry and has a clean diaper.

 - You can take your little one for a rock or walk.

 - Sing or talk to your baby.

 - Take your little one for a ride in a stroller.